 This week produced the kind of non stop activity we associate with Summer.
 I began teaching four young people how to blow glass.
 Each one has a different level of experience, but all can benefit from a brief review of the basics.
 Each student will be introduced with a description of their aims as well as their experience to date as this summers'cool unfolds.

-(perhaps being bitten by the glass bug) graces us with his company and allows us to share insights about how heat, gravity and will can shape a glass bubble.
+Sadly we said good-bye to Andrew Palmer a brilliant man that for some reason (perhaps being bitten by the glass bug) graces us with his company and allows us to share insights about how heat, gravity and will can shape a glass bubble.
 Ken and Andrew had a particualarly good time together making handles on small pitchers.
 Andrew returns to Singapore, leaving his residence in Deer Isle, ME. until next summer perhaps.AND I put the new glass to good use.
 I had a blissful evening on Thursday blowing biggish garden colored vases.

 The evening was a tiny bit cooler, my strength was fair and I got to use some new duck billed shears that made cutting the lip of the urn shapes easy as pie